front-end-intermediate/session-1/readme.md

   },
 ```

-Or, on a windows PC:
+Or, on a Windows PC:

 ```js
 "start": "browser-sync start --server \"app\" --files \"app\""